-- Directs the Washington Association of Sheriffs and Police Chiefs to administer grant funding for two residential pilot programs (one east and one west of the crest of the Cascade Mountain Range) that serve certain individuals who are encountered by law enforcement or who are being released from jail. - Requires that the pilot project use skilled staff to perform specified services (e.g., needs assessments, recovery support and planning) and be sited in locations that provide convenient access to relevant programming (e.g., housing, employment, and behavior health). - Directs each grant recipient to establish approximately 40 residential beds for short term placements of up to 90 days. - Prioritizes placement of intended populations including: "1) individuals referred by law enforcement who are suspected of having committed a non-violent crime and whose behavior is suspected to have been influenced by a behavioral health issue; 2) individuals referred by social workers embedded with law enforcement agencies who have previous involvement in the criminal justice system and who are awaiting an inpatient residential treatment bed or are working toward self-sufficiency following inpatient treatment; and 3) individuals with behavioral health issues who are being released from jail and are working with reentry services to address housing and other needs." - Establishes minimum reporting requirements related to recidivism, behavioral health services, housing stability, and recovery services.
+- Directs the Washington Association of Sheriffs and Police Chiefs to administer grant funding for a residential pilot program that serves certain individuals who are encountered by law enforcement or who are being released from jail. - Requires that the pilot project use skilled staff to perform specified services (e.g., needs assessments, recovery support and planning) and be sited in locations that provide convenient access to relevant programming (e.g., housing, employment, and behavior health). - Directs the grant recipient to establish approximately 40 residential beds for short term placements of up to 90 days. - Prioritizes placement of intended populations including: "1) individuals referred by law enforcement who are suspected of having committed a non-violent crime and whose behavior is suspected to have been influenced by a behavioral health issue; 2) individuals referred by social workers embedded with law enforcement agencies who have previous involvement in the criminal justice system and who are awaiting an inpatient residential treatment bed or are working toward self-sufficiency following inpatient treatment; and 3) individuals with behavioral health issues who are being released from jail and are working with reentry services to address housing and other needs." - Establishes minimum reporting requirements related to recidivism, behavioral health services, housing stability, and recovery services.